emp0ry/AnimeShin/README.md

   Swipe left/right on covers to update episode or chapter progress.

 - **🔔 Episode Airing Notification**
-  Notifying when a new episode has aired. (tested on ios)
+  Notifying when a new episode has aired.

 - **📝 Personal Notes & Scores**
   Rate entries and attach personal notes directly in your library.